CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.1.8 Storage Solutions.md

 Central storage solutions increase the requirements for administration.
 If the responsibilities for different areas are not clearly defined, this can lead to misconfiguration.
 For example, if a traditional network administrator administers FC (Fiber Channel, FC) switches, he may be able to access components that he is not responsible for and not trained for.
 Such an operation may result in FC switches not being properly configured.
 This could cause important services to fail because all servers attached to the FC switches can no longer access the storage systems.

-### 2 2 Unsafe default settings for memory componentsFrequently, memory components are shipped with a default configuration to allow the devices to get up and running quickly with as much functionality as possible.
+### 2 2 Unsafe default settings for memory components
+Frequently, memory components are shipped with a default configuration to allow the devices to get up and running quickly with as much functionality as possible.
 Thus, in many devices not required functions are activated, such.
 HTTP, Telnet and insecure SNMP versions.
 If storage components with insecure factory settings are used productively, they can be accessed more easily without authorization.
 This can lead to z.
 B. Services are no longer available or unauthorized access to confidential information of the institution.

 ### 2 3 Manipulation of data via the storage system